 If your brand has been actively content marketing, then you likely have an archive of previously produced content.
 Everything from blog posts, to press releases, to case studies can be repackaged to tell a new story.
 This is the easiest and leanest way to get more mileage out of your existing content.

-Here, we turned a section of our e-book, The Ultimate Guide to Content Distribution, into an infographic on how to optimize your blog for content distribution.
+For example, we turned a section of our Ultimate Guide to Content Distribution e-book into an infographic on how to optimize your blog for content distribution.

 9. Company Culture